 There are virtually no size limitations, neither in diameter nor in width.
 We have been re-babbitting bearings as small as 80 mm and as large as 2000 mm diameter.

-A good quality bond between the bearing material and shell or housing is of paramount importance in bearing performance and reliability.
-We therefore verify with non-destructive testing (NDT) methods, such as dye-penetrant, ultrasound or galvanometer.
+A good quality bond between the bearing material and the shell or housing is of paramount importance for good bearing performance and reliability.
+We therefore always verify the bond with non-destructive testing (NDT) methods such as dye-penetrant, ultrasound or galvanometer.

 Our engineers and technicians are very experienced and well trained and they are usually available on short notice, particularly in emergency situations.
 Read more about the services that QuantiServ provides to hydro power plant owners and operators all over the world by clicking on one of the links below.

 The following photos show in-situ machining work that we have recently carried out in a hydro power plant in Romania.
 The work consisted of the skimming of various surfaces on a 50 MW Francis turbine.

 The next case comes from Quebec, Canada, where we metal stitched a long crack in the inlet flange of an 11 MW turbine casing.
 The crack was the result of excessive forces originating from the pen stock.

 The total length of the crack was 2160 mm, which means that the crack extended to over half of the pipe’s circumference.
 All repair work was carried out in-situ.
 The crack was sealed with stitching pins from the outside while from the inside locks were added for extra strength.